Linux – Installing Intrexx

 Solr The "Solr" service provides the search function within a portal.

 After creating a portal, a portal service still exists.
 This service always has the name you specify for your portal.
-If you are running multiple portals, each portal has its own service.
+If you operate several portals, there is a separate service for each portal.

 Intrexx services after installation